tomas-fryza/avr-course/labs/04-lcd/README.md

 # Lab 4: LCD (Liquid crystal display)

-### Learning objectives

-After completing this lab you will be able to:

-* Use alphanumeric LCD
-* Understand the digital communication between MCU and HD44780
-* Understand the ASCII table
-* Use library functions for LCD
-* Generate custom characters on LCD

-The purpose of the laboratory exercise is to understand the serial control of Hitachi HD44780-based LCD character display and how to define custom characters.
-Another goal is to learn how to read documentation for library functions and use them in your own project.

-### Table of contents

 * [Pre-Lab preparation](#preparation)
 * [Part 1: LCD screen module](#part1)
 * [Part 2: Synchronize repositories and create a new project](#part2)